mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="melty-breadboard.jpg" alt="GPIO pins" maxWidth="500px" caption="My previous experience with breadboards involved accidentally melting them.">}}

-At Maxim's suggestion, I gave Pi-KVM a second look, particularly interested in how he solved the video latency issue.
+I gave Pi-KVM a second look, particularly interested in how he solved the video latency issue.
 I noticed that he captured video through a tool called [uStreamer](https://github.com/pikvm/ustreamer).
 I'd never heard of it, but it seemed simple enough to compile from source, so I did.

+Wow!

 Do you ever have that feeling where you find a solution to a problem that you didn't even realize you had. uStreamer was awesome.

-One of the chores I was dreading with ffmpeg was figuring out how to translate the video stream into something that a standard web browser could consume.
-The best solution I had found was using ffmpeg to stream XXX to Nginx using the XXX plugin.
-I'd tinkered with it, but it added lots of complexity and was going to make the latency problem even harder. uStreamer streamed directly to HTTP.
+Not only did it improve video latency by an order of magnitude, it handled all the complexity of translating the video stream to a browser-friendly format.
+Until I found uStreamer, I thought my solution would still depend on klunkily chaining together ffmpeg, nginx, and the XX plugin.

+uStreamer streamed directly to HTTP.
 It spins up its own web server and gives you an HTTP endpoint that modern browsers can stream natively.
 It even has a JSON endpoint so you can retrieve metadata about the stream in real time.

-I assumed it was a fork, but it's not.
-This maniac wrote his own video encoder in C just to squeeze the maximum performance he could out of the Pi's hardware.
-I quickly donated to Maxim, and I invite anyone who tries his software to do the same.
+The tool was so fully-featured that I assumed Maxim simply forked it from a more mature tool, but no. This maniac wrote his own video encoder in C just to squeeze the maximum performance he could out of the Pi's hardware.
+I quickly [donated to Maxim](https://www.paypal.me/mdevaev), and I invite anyone who tries his software to do the same.

-#### What the heck is Motion JPEG?
+### What the heck is Motion JPEG?

 I mentioned that uStreamer output to a regular URL endpoint.
-I embedded it in KVM Pi using an `<iframe>`.
+I embedded it in Tiny Pilot using an `<iframe>`.
 That worked, so I assumed I solved the problem.
 Then, I noticed that my browser never stopped loading.
 Checking the network tab, it seemed to think that the uStreamer stream was just a never-ending download.
 That was still usable, but I wanted it to display the same way it would display any normal streaming video.

 I tried dropping the `<iframe>` and loading the URL in a `<video>` tag.
 No luck.